June 9, 2020

 Inventory management

 Inventory management is at the core of supply chain management, which means that it should also be one of the core functions of any supply chain ERP.
 Any good supply chain ERP should afford total supply chain visibility at every step of the way, from demand planning to purchasing raw materials to producing the product itself to shipping it to its final destination.
-While stand-alone inventory management solutions are available, having it integrated into a full service supply chain ERP will help to realize even more benefits.
+While stand-alone inventory management solutions are available, having it integrated into a full-service supply chain ERP will help to realize even more benefits.

 Warehouse management

 Warehouse management is another aspect of supply chain management that is crucial in any specialized ERP.
 The warehouse management function should let users quickly identify goods or materials at any location of a warehouse or distribution center, whether that is stock picking, shelving, shipping, or receiving.
-Similar to inventory management, there are stand-alone warehouse management solutions, but you’ll benefit more from it if it comes as part of a complete supply chain ERP package.
+Similar to inventory management, there are stand-alone warehouse management solutions, but you’ll benefit more if it comes as part of a complete supply chain ERP package.

 Forecasting and analytics